Dealing With Toddler Fear

 We also took her to our friend's home where the incident first happened and, with our friend's help, got our toddler and the dog together in a controlled happy environment.
 To this day our now 15 year old daughter remembers cuddling this same dog that frightened her so.
 We even found them together a couple of times in the dog's basket after reconciliation was made.

-Imagined or Unexplained Fears
+Imagined Or Unexplained Fears

 I must digress here and share my own opinion on toddler's who are afraid of these types of things.
 I believe that children should not be exposed to this kind of material.
 A toddler who has not been read a book, heard a story or seen a movie with these counterproductive things in will never need to be afraid of them.
 I believe it is the parent's duty to protect their children's minds and hearts and make sure they are not exposed to this trash.